-Decades of research have shown that pre-kindergarten makes a difference in the lives of children and their families.
-The foundation created in a high quality pre-K program prepares children for the demands of life — not just in the short-term to get children ready to succeed in school, but in the long-term as children grow up, become employed, and contribute to the strength of the economy.
-Your child will learn skills in the following areas: social emotional, creative arts, scientific thinking, social studies, and technology.
+Decades of research have shown that pre-K makes a difference in the lives of children and their families.
+The foundation created in a high quality pre-K program prepares children for the demands of life — not just in the short-term as they succeed in school, but also in the long-term as they grow up, become employed, and contribute to the strength of the community.

 Is my child eligible for MECK Pre-K?

 To be eligible for MECK Pre-K, children must live in Mecklenburg County and turn four years old on or before August 31 of the school year they are applying for.
-Priority will be given to families who earn at or below 400% of the federal poverty level, but families at all income levels are encouraged to apply.
-If you have applied for and/or been waitlisted for childcare subsidy or other pre-kindergarten programs, you may be eligible for MECK Pre-K.
+Even if you have applied for and/or been waitlisted for child care subsidy or other pre-kindergarten programs, you are eligible for MECK Pre-K.

 How do I apply for MECK Pre-K?

 You can apply by visiting our Online Application on a computer, tablet or smartphone.
 You can also visit our Enrollment Page for details on the process.
 If you are unable to apply online, email email@example.com or call 704-943-9585 to schedule an appointment to apply in person.

 MECK Pre–K programs are located in high quality licensed child care centers throughout Mecklenburg County.
 Visit our Locations Page for a list of current locations or contact our office to receive a list by mail.

 Can my child be placed in a classroom near my home or work?